Sprayxe/unreal.js/README.md

   const sound = pkg.getExportOfType(USoundWave)
   // use 'pkg.getExportOfTypeOrNull(USoundWave)' if you check for undefined/null manually
   const wave = SoundWave.convert(sound) // converts USoundWave to a usable file
-  // writes it it a file
+  // writes it to a file
   writeFileSync(`MySoundFile.${wave.format}`, wave.data)
   ```